-Note: Be sure to leave enough space on the posts above the scoreboard for the optional top or bottom ID panel(s), if purchased.
+Note: Be sure to leave enough space on the posts above the scoreboard for the optional top sponsor panel, if purchased.

-Mounting The Optional Top Or Bottom ID Panel
+Mounting The Optional Top Sponsor Panel

-Additional hardware sets are provided to attach any optional top or bottom ID panels, if purchased.
-The following steps describe how to mount an ID panel on the posts:
+Additional hardware sets are provided to attach the optional top sponsor panels, if purchased.
+The following steps describe how to mount the top sponsor panel on the posts:

-- 1. Raise the ID panel in place above or below the scoreboard.
+- 1. Raise the top sponsor panel in place above the scoreboard.
 Make sure the mounting points are aligned with the posts. - 2.
-Screw the threaded rods into the tapped holes in the ID panel. - 3.
+Screw the threaded rods into the tapped holes in the top sponsor panel. - 3.
 Place a steel angle bracket over the threaded rods at a mounting point. - 4.
 Place a washer over each threaded rod. - 5.
 Screw a nut onto each threaded rod so that the bracket is loosely held in place. - 6.
 Repeat steps 2 5 at the other mounting points. - 7.
-Tighten the nuts to clamp the ID panel in place on the posts.
+Tighten the nuts to clamp it in place on the posts.